Renfro Valley, Kentucky: Arts and culture

 Renfro Valley is home to the Renfro Valley Entertainment Center.
 Since being founded by local area native John Lair and others in 1939, Renfro Valley Entertainment Center has hosted the Renfro Valley Barn Dance, a traditional country music show which gave entertainers such as Hank Snow, Hank Williams, Red Foley, and Homer and Jethro the spotlight early in their careers.
 The Barn Dance and other programming originating in Renfro Valley was broadcast over the CBS Radio Network until the late 1950s.

-Today, Renfro Valley is known throughout Kentucky and the rest of the country for its rich history of "Real Country Music by Real Country Folks."
-This tradition continues today with outstanding stage shows put on by the current cast of Renfro Valley entertainers.
-Also, since 1992, Renfro Valley Entertainment Center has hosted Headliner Concerts that feature a mixture of well-known country singers with newer artists, as well as bluegrass, gospel, and comedy acts.
+Today, Renfro Valley is known for its history of "Real Country Music by Real Country Folks."
+This tradition continues with stage shows put on by the current cast of Renfro Valley entertainers.
+Also, since 1992, Renfro Valley Entertainment Center has hosted Headliner Concerts that feature a mixture of country singers with newer artists, as well as bluegrass, gospel, and comedy acts.

 Renfro Valley, Kentucky is also home to the Kentucky Music Hall of Fame and Museum.